Liang Shitai: Photographic works

 Liang Shitai established his first photography studio in Hong Kong in the early 1870s, with the earliest published advertisement appearing in Hong Kong's Daily Advertiser in October 1871.
 By 1876, he had moved his studio to Shanghai, possibly due to increased competition in Hong Kong from photographers such as Lai Afong and Pun Lun.
 Yixuan, Prince Chun, who had become fascinated with the art of photography, hired Liang Shitai to take portraits of him and his family.

 Liang Shitai was one of the foremost portrait photographers active in late Qing Dynasty China.
 His portraits show a variety of compositional and stylistic techniques and show a clear link to the canon of Imperial portraiture.
 He is well known for his portraits of Zaifeng, Prince Chun, and his father Yixuan, Prince Chun, taken over a period of two decades.

-Of particular note to scholars is Liang Shitai's 1888 portrait of the elder Prince, taken near the end of the his life, in which the artist "uses the elements of elite literati portraiture to cast the sitter in the familiar role of scholar at leisure ... augmented with auspicious symbols of longevity ... [which function] more as emblems or attributes than as personal possessions."
+Of particular note to scholars is Liang Shitai's 1888 portrait of the elder Prince, taken near the end of his life, in which the artist "uses the elements of elite literati portraiture to cast the sitter in the familiar role of scholar at leisure ... augmented with auspicious symbols of longevity ... [which function] more as emblems or attributes than as personal possessions."
 Another one of Liang Shitai's notable subjects was Chinese General, politician, and diplomat Li Hongzhang, whom he photographed on several occasions, including in a remarkable 1879 dual portrait alongside former United States President Ulysses S. Grant.

-Liang Shitai also offered landscape views of Tientsin, Hong Kong, and Shanghai.
+Liang Shitai also offered landscape views of Tianjin, Hong Kong, and Shanghai.